 The Bank continuously monitors all assets subject to ECLs.
 In order to determine whether an instrument or a portfolio of instruments is subject to 12mECL or LTECL, the Bank assesses whether there has been a significant increase in credit risk since initial recognition.
 The Bank has established a policy to perform an assessment, at the end of each reporting period, of whether a financial instrument's credit risk has increased significantly since initial recognition.
 Significant increase in credit risk is measured by comparing the risk of default estimated at origination with the risk of default at reporting date.
 The Bank also applies a secondary qualitative method for triggering a significant increase in credit risk for an asset, such as moving a customer/facility to the watch list, or the account becoming forborne.
-Regardless of the change in credit risk is deemed to have increased significantly since initial recognition.
+Regardless of the change in credit grades, if contractual payments are more than 30 days past due, the credit risk is deemed to have increased significantly since initial recognition.